-DLZ designed the OSIS Augmentation and Relief Sewer, also known as OARS, for the City of Columbus.
+DLZ designed the OSIS Augmentation and Relief Sewer, or OARS, for the City of Columbus.
 The backbone of the Columbus Wet Weather Management Plan, OARS will reduce combined sewer overflows downtown for a 10-year level of wet weather flow protection.
 With OARS operations, two billion gallons of combined sewage overflows receive treatment instead of overflowing directly to the Scioto River annually.
 This project benefits over one million people, bringing Columbus into compliance with the Clean Water Act.

-In eliminating the 13 downtown combined sewer overflows, this project has spurred development of the Scioto Mile and Scioto Greenways.
+In eliminating the 13 downtown combined sewer overflows, this project has spurred the development of the Scioto Mile and Scioto Greenways.
 The addition of these landmark parks has transformed the old riverfront into a vital public green space.
 Educational signs are planned in adjacent park areas to show project benefits.
 These signs will highlight how both the OARS tunnel and the odor control systems operate to protect the environment.

 Milestone Capital Improvement Project

 The new 20-foot diameter, 23,300-foot long OARS tunnel provides relief to the existing 82-year old Olentangy-Scioto Interceptor Sewer (OSIS).
 180 feet below downtown Columbus, OARS extends from the Arena District to the Jackson Pike Waste Water Treatment Plant.
 At a cost of $370 Million, the OARS project is the largest capital improvement project in the history of Columbus.